sphinx-doc/sphinx/doc/latex.rst

   and border-width, except for being shifted vertically of course to not overwrite other text due to the width of the border or external shadow.

-- For the other directives, the shadow (if on right) goes into the page margin, but the border and the extra padding are kept within the text area.
+- For the other directives, shadows extend horizontally into the page margins, but the border and the extra padding are kept within the text area.

 - :rst:dir:`code-block` and :rst:dir:`literalinclude` use the same LaTeX